mia-platform/documentation/versioned_docs/version-5.x.x/release_notes/platform_releasenotes.md

 kubectl apply -f path/to/export-service.service.yml
 ```

-Once deployed, you **must** set as enabled into dev-console project on mongodb the `export-service` to true.
+Once deployed, you **must** set as enabled into Console project on mongodb the `export-service` to true.

 e.g.